AutoViML/deep_autoviml/README.md

 ## Background
-deep_autoviml is a tensorflow >2.4-enabled, keras-ready, model and pipeline building utility. deep autoviml is meant for:
-- data engineers, data scientists and ml engineers to quickly prototype TF 2.4.1+ models and pipelines for any data set, any size
+deep_autoviml is a tensorflow >2.4-enabled, keras-ready, model and pipeline building utility. deep autoviml is meant for data engineers, data scientists and ml engineers to quickly prototype TF 2.4.1+ models and pipelines for any data set, any size.
-- they can discard the model yet keep the pipeline for further fine-tuning and model building of their own
-- ✨Open Source  ✨
+- ✨It is also Open Source under Apache 2.o licence  ✨

 ![why_deep](deep_2.jpg)

 ## Features

-- Import a CSV file(s) and watch deep_autoviml quickly convert it into a keras preprocessing pipeline and a functional model in one line of code
+These are the main features that distinguish deep_autoviml from other libraries:
+- It uses Keras Preprocessing Layers which are more intuitive, and are included inside your model to simplify deployment
+- The pipeline is returned to you to use as inputs in your own functional model (if you so wish)
+- It can import any csv, txt or gzip file or file patterns (that fit multiple files) and it can scale to any data set of any size due to tf.data.Dataset's superior data pipelining features (such as cache, prefetch, batch, etc.)
-- Uses the powerful but fast, [STORM tuner](https://github.com/ben-arnao/StoRM) to quickly search for best hyperparameters of the keras model
+- It uses an amazing new tuner called [STORM tuner](https://github.com/ben-arnao/StoRM) that quickly searches for the best hyperparameters for your keras model in fewer than 25 trials
-- if you want to fine tune the model, you can increase change the model_options or keras_options dictionaries to provide your own custom tuning
+- If you want to fine tune your model even further, you can fiddle with a wide variety of model options or keras options using **kwargs like dictionaries
 - You can import your own custom Sequential model and watch it transform it into a functional model with additional preprocessing and output layers and train the model with your data
 - You can save the model on your local machine or copy it to a GCS (or any cloud provider's) storage and serve it from there using TF Serving
-- Since your model contains the preprocessing layers built-in, you just need to provide Tf serving with raw data to test and you will get back predictions in return
+- Since your model contains the preprocessing layers built-in, you just need to provide your Tensorflow serving model with raw data to test and get back predictions in the same format as your training labels.
-- Export documents as Markdown, HTML and PDF

 ![how_it_works](deep_1.jpg)

-deep_autoviml is a powerful library with a very simple design goal:
+deep_autoviml is a powerful new deep learning library with a very simple design goal:

 >       The overriding design goal for deep_autoviml
-> syntax was to make it as easy as possible
+>       was to make it as easy as possible for novices
-> to experiment with and build  tensorflow.keras
+>       and experts to experiment with and build tensorflow.keras
-> preprocessing layers and models.
+>       preprocessing pipelines and models in as few lines of code
+>       as possible.

 ## Technology

-deep_autoviml uses the latest in Tensorflow (2.4.1+) and Keras modeling: the Keras preprocessing layers which enable you to encapsulate feature engineering and preprocessing into the model itself.
-This makes the process for training and predictions the same: just feed input data (in the form of tf.data.Datasets) and the model will take care of preprocessing.
+deep_autoviml uses the latest in tensorflow (2.4.1+) td.data.Datasets and tf.keras preprocessing technologies: the Keras preprocessing layers enable you to encapsulate feature engineering and preprocessing into the model itself.
+This makes the process for training and predictions the same: just feed input data (in the form of tf.data.Datasets) and the model will take care of all preprocessing before predictions.

 ![how_deep](deep_4.jpg)

-To perform its preprocessing on the model itself, deep_autoviml uses the following:
-- [tensorflow](https://www.tensorflow.org/) - we use TF 2.4.1+ and later versions only
-- [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) - we use the awesome tf.keras library with its latest features to add preprocessing layers to the model directly
+To perform its preprocessing on the model itself, deep_autoviml [tensorflow](https://www.tensorflow.org/) (TF 2.4.1+ and later versions) and [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) experimental preprocessing layers: these layers are part of your saved model.
+They become part of the model's computational graph that can be optimized and executed on any device including GPU's and TPU's.
+By packaging everything as a single unit, we save the effort in reimplementing the preprocessing logic on the production server.
+The new model can take raw text directly without preprocessing.
+This avoids missing or incorrect configuration for the preprocesing_layer during production.

 In addition, to select the best hyper parameters for the model, it uses a new open source library:
 - [storm-tuner](https://github.com/ben-arnao/StoRM) - storm-tuner is an amazing new library that enables us to quickly fine tune our keras sequential models with hyperparameters and find a performant model within a few trials.